-Other Government grants include Early Years funding for three and four year old childern and funding for pupils with Special Educational Needs.
+Other Government grants include Early Years funding for three and four year old children, funding for pupils with Special Educational Needs and other income from the local authority.

 The pension reserves is the liability due to the deficit on the Local Government Pension Scheme.
 Further details are shown in note 22.